Aditya-Chouksey07/Project-01/README.md

 Step 7.
 Conclusion

 This small project is great for anyone just starting with Python.
 It teaches how a simple game can be built from scratch using basic programming ideas.
-This game can later be enhanced by adding features such as a computer opponent , A graphical interface , or even a scoring system.
+This game can later be enhanced by adding features such as a computer opponent , a graphical interface , or even a scoring system.